sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/contacts.md

 To add Custom Field data to a manually imported contact, navigate to the Contact Details page of the new contact.
 {% endinfo %}

-{% anchor h2 %}
-Managing Contacts
-{% endanchor %}

-Managing contacts is an integral part of your marketing campaigns lifecycle.
-You can create lists for contacts, as well as view and edit each individual contact within your contact database.

 {% anchor h3 %}
 Creating a New List
 {% endanchor %}